 Chamberlain spent six years trying to make the plantation work.
 His efforts failed.
 The official story is that Agave sisalana did not grow well on Andros Island.
 That’s too bad for Chamberlain, because the failed plantation cost the family business a whopping £50,000 (or £4.2 million in today’s dollars).
 [Cue sad slide-whistle noise.]

 What does this have to do with Chickcharney, you ask?
 Well, legend has it that during his ill-fated stay on Andros Island, Chamberlain openly scoffed at the stories of the Chickcharney (as European colonizers are wont to do at the legends and lore of the areas they colonize.)
 The Chickcharnies apparently did not take kindly to be openly laughed at.
 Despite the official story of sisal’s incompatibility with the area, the failure of the sisal plantation is credited to the intervention of the offended Chickcharnies.
-A nod is also given to the Chickcharnies for another event that will be forever linked to Chamberlain’s legacy: the Munich Agreement intimately failed as it did not halt the invasion of the rest of Czechoslovakia by Nazi Germany as was hoped.
+A nod is also given to the Chickcharnies for another event that will be forever linked to Chamberlain’s legacy: the Munich Agreement ultimately failed as it did not halt the invasion of the rest of Czechoslovakia by Nazi Germany as was hoped.

 Don’t laugh at owls, my friends.
 Or legends/folklore of critters that resemble owls.
 It just isn’t worth the risk.